Guardians and Wards Act, 1890: Expert Guidance to students, parents and legal professionals

 The court will examine the relationship, financial condition, and emotional bond with the child.

-• apply for guardianship
+• Property guardianship

-• seek temporary custody
+• Can seek custody & guardianship

-• seek return of the child under Section 25
+• Can file under Section 25

 Difference Between Custody and Guardianship